precice/tutorials/flow-over-heated-plate/README.md

        <mapping:nearest-neighbor
 ```

 After that running a case from this tutorial will export data into `solid-*/preCICE-output`.
 To visualize and compare these results run `python3 plot-final-interface-temperature.py`.
-This will plot the temperature across the coupling interface, i.e. where the solid and the fluid meet and exchange heat.
-The x-axis shows the x coordinate and the y-axis the temperature at the interface.
+This will plot `theta = (T-300)/(310-300)` (with `T` being the temperature) across the coupling interface, i.e. where the solid and the fluid meet and exchange heat.
+The x-axis shows the x coordinate and the y-axis `theta` at the interface.
 If you want to exclude certain cases, simply comment out the corresponding lines in the script.
 For reference see below:

 ![](images/tutorials-flow-over-heated-plate-results-comparison.png)